RikudouSage/DynamoDbCachePsr6/README.md

 Library for storing cache in DynamoDB implementing the PSR-6 and PSR-16 interfaces.
 See also [Symfony bundle](https://github.com/RikudouSage/DynamoDbCachePsr6Bundle) of this library.

+Since version 2 this library uses the lightweight [async-aws/dynamo-db](https://github.com/async-aws/dynamo-db) instead of the full AWS SDK.

 ## Installation

 `composer require rikudou/psr6-dynamo-db`